khiemnguyen0407/uog-python/README.md

 **Download from GitHub Website**

+- **Without experience with git control**
-- The easiest way is to download this repository from the Github https: [Link to this Repo](https://github.com/khiemnguyen0407/uog-python).
+    The easiest way is to download this repository from the Github https: [Link to this Repo](https://github.com/khiemnguyen0407/uog-python).
 Click on the **Green Tab** `<> Code` when you access the above link, and then choose `Download ZIP`.
 Unzip the entire downloaded `.zip` file.
+- **With experience with git control**
-- If you are familar with git control, then you can clone the the repository by using the `git` command.
+    If you are familar with git control, then you can clone the the repository by using the `git` command.
 Note that you can copy this command by hoving the mouse to the command, and then the *copy icon* appears on the right of the banner.

     ```bash
     git clone https://github.com/khiemnguyen0407/uog-python
     ```

-    After cloning the repo, you can update this repo by pulling the new content from time to time with the command
+    After cloning the repo, you can update this repo by pulling the new content from time to time with the command.

     ```bash
     git pull
     ```
+    The advantage of using git control and GitHub is that you can make **pull request** and becomes a contributor for this repo.
+It is a way to impress your friends 🤗.

 ## Directory `lecture_notes`
 The lecture notes are prepared in Jupyter Notebook format.
 Students at James Watt School of Engineering, UoG only need to study up to lecture $8$ for plotting in Python.